MicrosoftDocs/visualstudio-docs/scripting-docs/javascript/advanced/iterators-and-generators-javascript.md

  This property must be a function that accepts no arguments and returns an object (`iterObject`) that conforms to the `Iterator` interface.

  Many built-in types, including arrays, are now iterable.
-The `for…of` loop consumes an iterable object.
+The `for...of` loop consumes an iterable object.
 (However, not all built-in iterables are iterators.
 For example, an Array object is not an iterator itself, but it is iterable, whereas an ArrayIterator is also iterable.)

 ### Iterator interface
  The object returned by the Symbol.iterator method must implement the `next` method.
 The `next` method has the following syntax.